Scalingo/documentation/src/_posts/platform/deployment/2000-01-01-deploy-with-git.md

 `main`, `git` doesn't know that you're using `master` branch instead of `main`.

 You need to manually checkout to the right branch inside the Git repository with:
-`git checkout master` to retrive the content of the repository.
+`git checkout master` to retrieve the content of the repository.

 Or if you want to avoid this error when doing the `git clone` command you can add `--branch master` argument, like this: